JetBrains/intellij-sdk-docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 A fairly simple file-based index implementation is the [UI Designer bound forms index](upsource:///plugins/ui-designer/src/com/intellij/uiDesigner/binding/FormClassIndex.java).
 Refer to it as an example to understand this topic better.

 Each specific index implementation is a class extending [`FileBasedIndexExtension`](upsource:///platform/indexing-api/src/com/intellij/util/indexing/FileBasedIndexExtension.java).
-A file-based index should be registered in the `<fileBasedIndex>` extension point.
+A file-based index should be registered in the `com.intellij.fileBasedIndex` extension point.

 An implementation of a file-based index consists of the following main parts: